best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Integration Testing ★★★☆☆

-Your process likely involves multiple units working together to perform a high level task.
+Your analysis likely involves multiple units working together to perform a high level task.
 Assuring that individual units work as expected, using unit testing, does not guarantee that multiple units interact with one another as expected.

-Integration tests incorporate two or more units, so check that they work together correctly.
+Integration tests incorporate two or more units and check that they work together correctly.
+These tests are also used to test the interface between your code and external dependencies, such as a database or web-based API.

+When your code relies upon interaction with complex or external dependencies, it may be difficult for your tests to reproducibly access these dependencies.
+Creating abstractions of these dependencies when they are not being directly tested can keep your test code simpler and more focused.
+You might use Stubs or Mocks for this purpose:
+* Stubs carry out a predetermined behaviour.
+For example, a stub representing an API always return the same response.
+Use these when you are not interested in the details around how your code interacts with the dependency.
+* Mocks require additional setup in your test code, to define your expectations.
+Use these when your test needs to verify that your code interacts with the Mock in a specific way.

 ## End-to-end Testing ★★★☆☆